WPTRT/ns-theme-check/readme.txt

 The latest upgrade mostly with development changes and some minor improvements in sniff handling.

 == Changelog ==

+= 1.1.2 =
+* Added a way to remove node_modules, vendor, and test folders in the theme prior to sniffing
+  * This fixes out of memory issues when large files are found
+* Fixed minor styling issue
+* Removed option to check JS files

 = 1.1.1 =
 * Fixed bug in the screenshot ratio calculation